 Ready to explore how this innovative unit can benefit your school community?
 Request the Unit Outline and connect with your PLTW representative to learn more about the unique advantages Building for the Future brings to your students.

-Energy and the Environment (EE), Green Architecture (GS), Magic of Electrons (ME), and Science of Technology (ST) were refreshed with enhancements to provide a better learning experience for both students and teachers.
+Four Gateway units—Energy and the Environment (EE), Green Architecture (GA), Magic of Electrons (ME), and Science of Technology (ST)—have been refreshed to improve the student and teacher experience.

 Activities 3.1.5 (Isolation) and 3.1.6 (Gram Staining) have been updated to use Edvotek Kit #460.
 All corresponding student and teacher resources have been revised to reflect this change, ensuring a smoother and more consistent lab experience.